Email me new jobs like these

-Being a lawyer is one of the most respected and highly esteemed jobs in the United Kingdom.
+A day in the life of a lawyer is exicting and it's also one of the most respected jobs in UK.
 Not only is the profession valued, it is financially quite rewarding as well.
 You can pursue your degree in the law and practise in a specialised area suiting your inclinations to become a lawyer in the corporate, criminal, or some other field.

 For studying law, a minimum of 5 GCSEs at grade 4/C or above are needed with Science, Maths and English Language.
 You need to score quite well in the courses to qualify for getting into a law school.
 You need to be good with logic and reasoning, numeracy, and communication skills to be eligible for applying to the lawyer jobs.